shred/acme4j/src/site/markdown/usage/certificate.md

 Certificate cert = registration.requestCertificate(csr);
 ```

-`cert.getLocation()` returns an URI where the signed certificate can be downloaded from.
-Optionally (if delivered by the ACME server) `cert.getChainLocation()` returns the URI of the first part of the CA chain.
+`cert.getLocation()` returns an URL where the signed certificate can be downloaded from.
+Optionally (if delivered by the ACME server) `cert.getChainLocation()` returns the URL of the first part of the CA chain.

 The `Certificate` object offers methods to download the certificate and the certificate chain.